Skip to content

 The Bottom Line

-TruDiagnostic is the most comprehensive consumer epigenetic test on the market.
-The TruAge COMPLETE report gives you a genuinely useful picture of how your body is aging, from a headline biological age score down to organ-system-level detail.
+TruDiagnostic is the most thorough consumer epigenetic test on the market in 2026.
+The TruAge COMPLETE report gives you a layered picture of how your body is aging, from a headline biological age (OMICmAge) down to 11 organ-system ages (SYMPHONYAge), pace-of-aging trajectory (DunedinPACE), a methylation-based telomere-length estimate, Fit Age, and 75+ methylation-derived biomarkers.

 Common Questions